iiaf1/smart-discord-server-management-system/README.md

 ## 📌 Project Status

-> **Private Development / Showcase**
+> **Completed / Showcase Only**

-This project is currently in private development and is shared here for showcase purposes only.
-Features and architecture may change as development continues.
+This project has been completed and is shared here for showcase purposes only.

 ---